xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 - The **stack version will run in 400ms with 0 GC collect**
 - The **heap version will run in 5000ms with 100+ GC collect**

-I don't claim that using stackalloc is always going to give you 10x times performance, but it is just to demonstrate that allocation on the heap hurts more than you would think!
+I don't claim that using stackalloc is always going to give you 10x times performance, but it is just to demonstrate that allocation on the heap hurts more than you would think and your program may benefit allocating class on the stacks in such scenarios.

 # Next?

 > Note: Its getting late and I haven't taken the time to upload a proper repo with the instructions to build all of this.
 I will try to do this later this week!
 Sorry!

-This prototype demonstrate that stackalloc for class is something that could become real for .NET CoreCLR and could bring lots of opportunities for optimizations!
+This prototype demonstrates that stackalloc for class is something that could become real for .NET CoreCLR and could bring lots of opportunities for optimizations!

-As it is only a prototype, I don't expect it to be back ported to CoreCLR anytime soon as-is, though I will push this to a PR just to get some feedback about the things that might be problematic in this proposal.
+As it is only a prototype, I don't expect it to be back ported to CoreCLR anytime soon as-is, though I will push this to a PR, just to get some feedback about the things that might be problematic in this proposal.

-I'm also very happy to be able to play with the CLR, such a pleasure to be able to experiement things like this!
-Even if you don't agree with the changes, take this serie of CoreCLR/Roslyn posts as educational, at least, it is the case for me.
+I'm also very happy to be able to play with the .NET CLR, such a pleasure to be able to experiement things like this!
+Even if you don't agree with the changes, take this series of CoreCLR/Roslyn posts as educational - don't be shy getting your hands dirty with CoreCLR!, at least, it is the case for me.

 Not sure I will prototype all the other features soon (like the embed in class), but at least that you can find interesting bits here and there!

-Anyway, there is again a new toy in town, stackalloc for class, happy coding!
+Anyway, there is a new toy in town, **stackalloc for class**, happy coding!